Graeme Hossack

-Graeme Hossack (born July 22, 1992) is a Canadian professional lacrosse player who plays as a defenseman for the Halifax Thunderbirds of the National Lacrosse League (NLL) and Archers Lacrosse Club of the Premier Lacrosse League (PLL).
-In 2020, Hossack became the second player to be named the NLL Defensive Player of the Year for three consecutive years after Kyle Rubisch won four straight from 2012–15.
+Graeme Hossack (born July 22, 1992) is a Canadian professional lacrosse player who plays defense for the Halifax Thunderbirds of the National Lacrosse League (NLL) and Archers Lacrosse Club of the Premier Lacrosse League (PLL).
+In 2020, Hossack became the second player to be named the NLL Defensive Player of the Year for three consecutive years after Kyle Rubisch won four straight from 2012 to 2015.

 College and junior career

 Hossack played for the Whitby Warriors of the Ontario Junior Lacrosse League, where he won the Minto Cup in 2011 and 2013.

 Hossack attended Lindenwood University where he played four seasons of Division II lacrosse as an LSM.
-He was a three-time First Team all-ECAC player, two-time ECAC Specialist of the Year, and as a senior, he became Lindenwood's first ever First Team All-American.
+He was a three-time First Team all-ECAC player, two-time ECAC Specialist of the Year and, as a senior, he became Lindenwood's first ever First Team All-American.
 He majored in environmental biology.

 Professional career

 NLL

 Hossack was selected second overall in the 2015 NLL Draft by the Rochester Knighthawks.
 He made his professional debut on January 9, 2016, where he scored twice.
 He finished the season second among rookies with 91 loose balls and was named to the All-Rookie team.
 In his second season, Hossack was a finalist for the NLL Defensive Player of the Year Award and was named All-League Second Team.
 He then won the Defensive Player of the Year and first team All-League for the first time the following two seasons.
 Ahead of the 2020 season, the Knighthawks moved to Halifax, being rebranded as the Halifax Thunderbirds.
 Hossack continued his dominance, once again winning the Defensive Player of the Year Award and being named First Team All-League.
 In September 2021, The Thunderbirds re-signed Hossack to a five-year contract.

 Heading into the 2023 NLL season, Inside Lacrosse named Hossack the #5 best defender in the NLL.

 Hossack was the runner-up for the 2023 NLL Defensive Player of the Year Award and was named first team all-NLL.